 Mapping Stakeholders

 The next step is to start mapping the stakeholders visually.
 If you have created a table ranking them already, this step is a lot easier and more of a job of visualizing to double-check and make it straightforward for others more than anything else.
 It can also help categorize the various stakeholders by drawing further pictures of the stakeholder groups.
 The main benefit of a stakeholder map is to get a visual representation of all the people who can influence your project and how they are connected.
-You have a variety of tools available to help you.
+You have a variety of tools available to help you, whether you’re comparingย milanote vs notionย or other collaboration platforms.

 List of Free Stakeholder Map Templates

-We have gathered a list of the top free templates you can use but sometimes it simply comes down to what tools are you familiar using.
-If you don’t have a Microsoft license, you would be better off using an online tool or Google’s free tools.
+We have gathered a list of the top free templates you can use, but sometimes it simply comes down to what tools you are familiar with.
+If you donโt have a Microsoft license, you would be better off using an online tool or Google’s free tools.
 If you are not tech-savvy, look for a PDF you can print and use physically.

 Microsoft Word Stakeholder Templates